To find registered shoots in your area (for MSE's, Zone Championship & Handicap Championship) please visit www.shootata.com.

 (Dates change each target year)

-Will be held in conjunction with the largest trapshooting tournament in the world THE GRAND AMERICAN!
-The AIM Grand Championships will begin with shooting games, special events and instructional seminars on Saturday August 3.
-The games will continue on Sunday, but the AIM Individual Handicap Championship (100 targets) and the AIM Individual Doubles Championship (50 Pair).
+Held in conjunction with the World Trapshooting Championship, THE GRAND AMERICAN, the AIM Grand Championships will begin with shooting games, special events, and instructional seminars on Saturday, July 30.
+The games will continue on Sunday, along with the AIM Individual Handicap Championship (100 targets) and the AIM Individual Doubles Championship (50 Pair).
 To avoid minimum penalty Class B classification in the Doubles event, shooters will have had to register at least 200 Registered Doubles targets prior to the AIM Doubles Championship.
 There will be no penalty yardage for the AIM Handicap event.

-The 200-target AIM Individual and Team Singles Championship will be held on Monday and Tuesday (100 Singles each day).
-To avoid penalty Class B classification in the Singles event, shooters will have had to register at least 400 Singles prior to the AIM Grand National Youth Trapshooting Championship.
+The 200 target AIM Individual and Team Singles Championship will be held on Monday and Tuesday (100 Singles each day).
+To avoid minimum penalty Class B classification in the Singles event, shooters will have had to register at least 400 ATA Registered Singles targets prior to the AIM Grand National Youth Trapshooting Championship.

-High All Around class will be determined by individual Singles classification.
-To be eligible for All-Zone and All-Star AIM Annual Teams, members MUST COMPETE IN THE AIM GRAND NATIONAL SINGLES CHAMPIONSHIP.
+High-All-Around will be determined by individual Singles classification.
+Squads competing in the AIM Grand Championships for team trophies are encouraged to be comprised of local shooters from the same club, school, organization, or group.
 Additional details for the AIM Grand National Championships will be available in the printed program prior to the event.